Our team of experts have chosen those mortgages they believe to be Best Buys.

 Have you heard about the stamp duty reforms?
 If not, it’s time to familiarise yourself with them, be...
 More

 2014 was the year in which the housing market continued to claw its way back to prosperity; and as a...
 More

 There’s been a raft of house price statistics published in the last few days, but the overall trend ...
 More

 Are you thinking about getting on the property ladder?
 If so, it could be a very financially astute ...
 More

 Find out how to choose the best estate agent in this guide.
 We look at practical ways to shortlist, ...
 More

 Mortgage valuations shouldn’t be confused with a property survey.
 You should consider having a surve...
 More

 Several mortgage lenders have announced increases to their rates.
 Find out what to do if your mortga...
 More

-Hinckley & Rugby Building Society has reduced several fixed rate mortgages in its range.
-One of the ...
+Nationwide Building Society has reduced the rate of selected fixed rate mortgages.
+One of the mortga...
 More

 Moneyfacts.co.uk will, like most other websites, place cookies onto your computer’s